eglerean/sulo/README.md

 5. Person fit summary statistics and person fit map
 6. test for the unidimensionality of the data
 7. test for local dependence of items
+8. Classical Wright map plot

+## Improvements

+The following improvements to the tool can be made

+1. Add a synthetic data file for testing the script
+2. Improving code readability
+3. Removing hard-coded paths for reusability

+If you can suggest further improvements, please do not hesitate to open a github issue or email enrico *dot* glerean *at* aalto *dot* fi.